mobidichydro/MOBIDICpy/docs/reference/state.md

     network_size=1235
 )

+# Load with config and gisdata for proper missing variable initialization
+# If the state file is missing some variables, they will be initialized
+# using the initial conditions from the config file.
+If config/gisdata are not
+# provided, missing variables are set to zero.
+config = load_config("config.yaml")
+gisdata = load_gisdata("gisdata.nc", "network.parquet")

+state_with_init, time, metadata = load_state(
+    input_path="output/states.nc",
+    network_size=1235,
+    config=config,      # Optional: for missing variable initialization gisdata=gisdata     # Optional: for missing variable initialization )

 # Use state to initialize simulation
 sim = Simulation(gisdata, forcing, config)
 sim.state = state  # Override initial state